marcobonici/marcobonici.github.io/blog/fisher-plot.md

 colors = ["deepskyblue3", "darkorange1", "green",]
 ```
 Now we need to define  a dictionary containing some objects needed by the plotter
-> ⚠️ This is something that is likely to change in the near future.
+\warning{This is something that is likely to change in the near future, with the next
+release.}

 ```julia:define_plotpars
 PlotPars = Dict("sidesquare" => 600,